Start here

 Pick the metal by what is going to sit next to the ring on the finished piece.
 A gold-tone post on a brass-tone chain wants a warm-colored jump ring; a stainless steel post on a stainless chain wants a stainless ring.
 Mixing metals across one piece is a stylistic choice rather than a flaw, but most beginners do better with a consistent palette while they are still finding their default look.

-• Stainless steel.
-The most common starting point: low-tarnish, broadly stocked, and available across the full 18-22 gauge and 4-8mm range.
+- Stainless steel.
+A common starting point: low-tarnish, broadly stocked, and available across many wire weights and diameters.
 Look for jump rings explicitly labeled stainless steel by the supplier rather than guessing from product photos.

 One caveat that matters for anyone selling: hypoallergenic, nickel-free, and skin-safe are claims that depend on the specific supplier's source and testing.
 Different batches of the same metal name can vary.
 Do not pass those claims on to customers unless the supplier has put that wording on the exact jump rings you are using.
 When in doubt, describe the metal by the supplier's label and let buyers decide.